Categories

 I remember buying my copy of Salman Rushdie’s Satanic Verses and rushing with it to my dorm room, excited about finally reading the much-debated text that had caused so much turmoil and resulted in the infamous fatwa.
 I was disappointed, to say the least.
 I don’t have my copy any more — sold or given away, or perhaps in a box in my storage space, preserved as an artefact of some long ago time.
 I’ve returned to it a few times over the years and never been inclined to get beyond a chapter or two.
 I also read his Midnight’s Children — in a grad school class, as I recall — and found it just boring.
 By then, I’d also grown to loathe Magic Realism as a genre.
 All of it was just too precious: a lot of mish-mashing of voices and narrative techniques disguised as some kind of deeply authentic Voice of the Other, aimed mostly at white readers who want to be reassured that the text they hold in their hands is something, you know, authentic and supposedly nothing like the canonical works they were raised on.
 Rushdie, it struck me, was the kind of writer who fascinated Western audiences and probably bored most of his native ones.

 My evaluation of his work has nothing to do with what happened: the fact that he’s not really a great writer in my estimation doesn’t mean that I’m not absolutely horrified at what happened, as we all should be.
 The news is shocking and devastating.
 Here is a man who spent nearly ten years under a horrible fatwa, hiding and escorted by a security detail wherever he went, his entire life upended as he sought to live as normal a life as possible.
-The edict was finally lifted in 1998* but, as we now know, it has effectively in one way or another been in place for too many people: in The Atlantic, Randy Boyagoda points out that Rushdie’s attacker, Hadi Matar, is only twenty-four and wasn’t even born when the fatwa went into effect.
+The edict was finally lifted in 1998 but, as we now know, it has effectively in one way or another been in place for too many people: in The Atlantic, Randy Boyagoda points out that Rushdie’s attacker, Hadi Matar, is only twenty-four and wasn’t even born when the fatwa went into effect.1Added August 15: The fatwa was kinda, sorta, not quite lifted.
+What the Iranian government said was that it would “neither support nor hinder assassination operations on Rushdie.”

 One response to the attack, the dominant one so far in liberal and left-ish media, has been to once again hold up Rushdie as the epitome of Literature with a capital L, a writer who represents everything that is noble and good and enlightening about Writing with a capital W. Boyagoda suggests that the best way to “demonstrate our solidarity with him” is to “advance the principles he embodies by committing to literary works bold and ambitious enough to make the very acts of writing, publishing, and reading once more daringly world-changing, even, if must be, dangerous.”
 I suggest that, instead, we start thinking of literature and writing not so much as “world-changing” or “dangerous” but as forms and acts that are far more mundane, more quotidian.
 Literature and writing — whether fiction or nonfiction or any blend of the two — don’t just stand against political and cultural structures to illuminate them: they are also part of them, even when written in resistance.